oanguenot/webrtc-experiments/documentation/Selecting devices.md

 -   `groupId` is not yet implemented in Safari (13.1)

-_Recommendation_: For that case, the best is when the user selects a microphone to check if a camera contains the same `groupId`.
+> For that case, the best is when the user selects a microphone to check if a camera contains the same `groupId`.
 If yes, to select the associated camera automatically.
 If you want to force that strategy, do the same when selecting the camera.
 If you want some granularities, let him select a different camera.

 ### What are the default devices ?